SAP-samples/btp-azure-opensap/Week1/Unit2/README.md

 > If you don’t need to register with sap.com, you can skip to Step 1.4.

-1.2. <a href="btptrial">If you don’t have an account you will see a register dialog on the left-hand side of the dialog.
-Fill in the required fields, and click Submit.</a>
+1.2.
+If you don’t have an account you will see a register dialog on the left-hand side of the dialog.
+Fill in the required fields, and click Submit.

 ![SAP Registration](./images/trial_registration.png)